TejjeT/DataScienceProject2/day_01/README.md

 - 1:30 - Time for...
   - [git + python challenges](git_challenge.md)
   - [installation/configuration](installed_checklist.md).
 We make sure everybody’s computers have everything needed for the rest of the class.
-  - Brief one-on-ones with Brian + Mark!
+  - Brief one-on-ones with Mike + Mark!
 - 3:30 - [Linear Regression](linear_regression_slides.pdf) lecture
 - 4:30 - The End